alimac/alimac.io/content/post/burnout-at-scale-transcript.md

 > enough people and you are constantly firefighting without respite, your skills
 > are atrophying.”
 >
-> — Jennifer Davis and Katherine Daniels, Effective DevOps
+> — Jennifer Davis and Ryn Daniels, Effective DevOps

 This is a quote from *Effective DevOps*, which is another great book that I recommend.